 You’ve heard the term “catfish”?
 When someone says they’re someone they’re not?
 You know, like a 13-year-old girl claiming to be a 28-year-old supermodel, or a bored 40-something suburban dad claiming to be a hot young tech mogul.

-This may seem petty, but I’d like you to honor that many people are visual creatures, and often guys can’t help the type of body they’re primarily attracted to.
+This may seem petty, but I think it’s important that we honor that many people are visual creatures, and often guys can’t help the type of body they’re primarily attracted to.
 You want to sort yourself right out of the way of the men who don’t want to date you so that you can focus on being all of your glorious self for the men who do.
-And sister, you know those guys are out there looking for you.
+And you know those guys are out there looking for you.
 So show yourself—all of yourself—at the best angle, and in the best light, and in clothes that do your body a favor, but don’t trick anyone with a dishonest shot.
 I have been there, and when you’re standing in front of each other and he looks at you with confusion or disappointment instead of excitement and appreciation, it’s super unpleasant—for everyone.